chrplr/openlexicon/databases-docs/README-how-to-install-a-new-database.txt

 4. Optionaly, if you want to make the database accessible in
     openlexique:
-    -   Add lines to convert the tables(s) into a `.RData` objects in the folder `rdata` in the script `databases2rdata.R` on the server and run it.
+    -   Add a link to the `.RData` file in the rdata directory on the server and run:

+              sudo systemctl restart shiny-server.service

     -   Modify the [openlexicon
         apps](http://github.com/chrplr/openlexicon/apps) that will use
-        this database.
+        this database (or issue a pull request).
     -   Connect to the server and run:

-        cd \~chrplr/shiny-server git pull
+        cd \~chrplr/shiny-server git pull --

---

 Back to [OpenLexicon](https://chrplr.github.com/openlexicon)